codacy-open-source-projects-scans/wget/docs/wget2.md

   Once that time has passed, that HSTS policy will no longer be valid and will eventually be removed from the database.

-  If you supply your own HSTS database via --hsts-file, be aware that Wget2 may modify the provided file if any change occurs between the HSTS policies requested by the remote servers and those in the file.
+  If you supply your own HSTS database via `--hsts-file`, be aware that Wget2 may modify the provided file if any change occurs between the HSTS policies requested by the remote servers and those in the file.
 When Wget2 exits, it effectively updates the HSTS database by rewriting the database file with the new entries.